ONE MISSION... STUDENT SUCCESS!

-AVID for Higher Education’s comprehensive and strategic approach to student success promotes student and faculty engagement in curricular and co-curricular activities.
-Building relationships with faculty and staff to support students is a unique and key element in the professional learning modules, which focus on high engagement instructional strategies.
-The modules are designed to assist faculty in engaging students in the learning process within AVID’s WICOR framework.
+AVID’s comprehensive and strategic approach to Student Success promotes student and faculty engagement in curricular and co-curricular activities.
+Building relationships with faculty and staff to support students is a unique and key element in the professional learning modules, which focus on high-engagement instructional strategies.
+The AVID suite of professional learning products and services is designed to assist faculty in engaging students in the learning process by integrating AVID’s WICOR® instructional framework.
 There is additional support for advising, Socratic peer tutoring, and peer mentoring to provide students with comprehensive wrap-around support.

 What We Provide

 Professional learning and wrap-around support intended to positively affect students’ persistence and completion in college.